jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   A single Reanimation Protocol roll cannot be modified by more than +1 or -1 after all the modifiers are totalled.

-  **\<OLD\>**
-  the protocols are enacted as destroyed models begin to reassemble.

-  Each time a unit's reanimation protocols are enacted, make Reanimation Protocol rolls for that unit by rolling a number of D6 equal to the combined Wounds characteristics of all the models in the unit that would now be removed as casualties.
-Each Reanimation Protocol roll of 5+ is put into a pool.

-  If the number of dice in the pool is greater or equal to the Wounds characteristic of any of the reassembling models, do the
-  following:
-   - Select one of the reassembling models to be Reanimated with full wounds remaining.
-   - Reduce the number of dice in that pool by a number equal to the Wounds characteristic of the Reanimated model.
-   - Repeat this process until either there are no more reassembling models, or the number of dice remaining in the pool is less than the Wounds characteristic of any of the reassembling models.

-  Then, if there is at least one die remaining in the pool and at least one remaining reassembling model, select one of the reassembling models to be Reanimated with a number of wounds remaining equal to the number of dice remaining in the pool.

-  Models that are successfully Reanimated are NOT removed during this Remove Casualties step (and their wounds are adjusted as stated above) and no longer count as having been destroyed or otherwise made a casualty.
-All the rest are removed as normal.

-  (???)A Reanimation Protocol roll can never be modified by more than -1 or +1.
-  (???)
-WHAT IF THE WHOLE UNIT WAS DESTROYED?
-  **\</OLD\>**

   ### Command Protocols:
   (TODO)